2022 COVID-19 protests in China: 30 November

 Hundreds of government vans, SUVs, and armoured vehicles were parked along city streets; police and paramilitary forces continued to randomly check citizens' IDs and mobile phones, looking for foreign apps, photos of the protests, or other evidence that people had taken part.
 Online mentions of the protests continued to be deleted.

 Upon the death of former CCP general secretary Jiang Zemin on the same day at 12:13 local time, censors moved to restrict Weibo comments related to his death, as some Weibo users had begun to compare his presidency to the current administration, in thinly veiled criticisms of current CCP general secretary Xi Jinping.
 Some protesters on Telegram groups mentioned his death as an opportunity to gather in his honour and vent anger against the government's policies.

 4 December

 Wuhan

 On 4 December, renewed protests broke out at Wuhan University, with students asking to be allowed to freely return home due to lockdown hardships which included frequent virus testing, reduced access to food, and insufficient hot water supply in some dormitory buildings.
-Students felt that these problems made remaining at the university untenable and protestors further demanded openness and transparency regarding the school's processes going forward.
+Students felt that these problems made remaining at the university untenable and protesters further demanded openness and transparency regarding the school's processes going forward.
 Protest organizers asked students not to hold up white papers or chant anti-government slogans in order to increase the odds of success and the university relented, allowing students to take classes in person or return home to attend classes remotely.